nicholas-long/kb/hacking/to-try-lists/SSH.md

 - restricted shell -> attempt to execute command on ssh login with argument
 - password spraying
 - default credentials
+- problems connecting -> connect with `-vvv` to see issues
 - last resorts
   - in absence of website and cewl list, make wordlist with keywords
     - hostname